<aside>

 | viz. | videlicet (Latin: ‘namely; that is to say’) |

-| YA | Years Ago |
+| ya | Years Ago |

 Symbols with special meaning in linguistics or academia.